 Following the important impact that Chinese influencers can have on the internet, it has become essential for brands to partner with them, in order to promote their products as well as to increase brand awareness.

 For example, when brands are posting reviews and promoting their products on their own website and social media channels, people might be thinking that it is biased.
 And, because Chinese consumers are extremely cautious when it comes to trying new products (cosmetics, beauty products, food, etc.) they will be more reassured to look for reviews from KOLs, either on pictures or during live-streaming.

-In such a large industry (considering the size of the Chinese market) you need the right tools to find the appropriate KOLs that will be able to promote effectively your brand and your products.
+In such a large industry (considering the size of the Chinese market) you need the right tools to find the appropriate social media influencers that will be able to promote effectively your brand and your products.
 Before getting into practice, you’ll need to think about your influencer marketing strategy through:

 - What your brand is trying to achieve with Kol Marketing?

-- What platform fits your goals the best
+- What platform fits your brand’s target audience and goals the best?

-WeMedia: This is typically considered as a ‘Low-end platform’, there will be good Chinese KOLs but your might also encounter a fake KOL.
+- WeMedia: This is typically considered a ‘Low-end platform’, there will be good Chinese KOLs but you might also encounter a fake KOL.
 Be careful of fake KOLs as they can waste a lot of time & budget when it comes to your advertising and marketing campaign.

-Newrank.cn – This website offers ‘curated KOL’ services.
+- Newrank.cn – This website offers appropriate KOLs for any brand.
 They can help you sort through a large number of potential KOLs, but it can be time-consuming if you are not sure about what you’re looking for.

 As these platforms are open to almost every ‘KOLs’, it can be difficult to contact a KOL and directly partner with them.
 The market is extremely competitive, and collaborating with a KOL can be time-consuming and extremely expensive as well.